 Why Being Practical With Love Is Important

-A lot of my clients have come to me for a consultation when they’re in the middle of a divorce, and I feel for them for having to go through so much pain and suffering, and I feel even more for their children as I come from a dysfunctional family myself and I know how traumatizing it can be for a child when the relationship between the parents aren’t healthy.
-I wouldn’t want that for myself, and neither for my own children, hence I fully make use of the gift that I have when it comes to making one of the most important life decisions that one has to make.
+Many clients have come to me for a consultation when they’re in the middle of a divorce.
+I feel for them for having to go through so much pain and suffering, and even more for their children, as I come from a dysfunctional family myself.
+I know how traumatizing it can be for a child when the relationship between the parents isn’t healthy.
+I wouldn’t want that for myself, and neither for my children.
+Hence I entirely use my gift when it comes to making one of the most critical life decisions that one has to make.

-There Are Some People Who Should Never Get Married
+Some People Should Never Get Married

-A Male Chart That Harms The Wife
+A Male Chart That Harms The Wife (克妻)

 - Although the Fire element is the most critical one here, there is no doubt that the Earth element is also considered very important and should not be harmed.

-A Female Chart That Harms The Husband
+A Female Chart That Harms The Husband (克夫 kè fū)

 What Does The Spouse Element Tell Us?